peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 3.9 Message

 This is an unofficial primitive with no counterpart in CPython asyncio.
-It has largely been superseded by [ThreadSafeFlag](./TUTORIAL.md#36-threadsafeflag).
+It uses [ThreadSafeFlag](./TUTORIAL.md#36-threadsafeflag) to provide an object similar to `Event` but capable of being set in a hard ISR context.
+It extends `ThreadSafeFlag` so that multiple tasks can wait on an ISR.

-This is similar to the `Event` class.
+It is similar to the `Event` class.
 It differs in that:
  * `.set()` has an optional data payload.
  * `.set()` is capable of being called from a hard or soft interrupt service routine.
  * It is an awaitable class.

-Limitation: `Message` is intended for 1:1 operation where a single task waits on a message from another task or ISR.
-The receiving task should issue `.clear`.
+ * The logic of `.clear` differs: it must be called by at least one task which waits on the `Message`.

 The `.set()` method can accept an optional data value of any type.
-The task waiting on the `Message` can retrieve it by means of `.value()`.
-Note that `.clear()` will set the value to `None`.
-One use for this is for the task setting the `Message` to issue `.set(utime.ticks_ms())`.
-The task waiting on the `Message` can determine the latency incurred, for example to perform compensation for this.
+The task waiting on the `Message` can retrieve it by means of `.value()` or by awaiting the `Message` as below.

 Like `Event`, `Message` provides a way a task to pause until another flags it to continue.
 A `Message` object is instantiated and made accessible to the task